CUBRID/cubrid-manual/en/sql/jsp.rst

 Executing SQL Statements
 ----------------------------

-When implementing Java stored/procedures, queries can be executed using the following JDBC interface in the same way as developing Java applications.
+When implementing Java stored functions/procedures, queries can be executed using the following JDBC interface in the same way as developing Java applications.

 *    **java.sql.Statement**
 *    **java.sql.PreparedStatement**